minprog/cs50x/speller/startup/index.md

 #### `dictionary.c`

 Now open up `dictionary.c`.
-Notice that we've implemented `load`, `hash`, `check`, `size`, and `unload`, but only barely, just enough for the code to compile.
+Notice that we've implemented `load`, `check`, `size`, and `unload`, but only barely, just enough for the code to compile.
 Your job, ultimately, is to re-implement those functions as cleverly as possible so that this spell checker works as advertised.

 #### `speller.c`